kahi-framework/kahi-ui.nbn.dev/content/docs/layouts/group.md

 You can set the `variation` property to `stacked` to visually stack children Components, like avatar stacks.

 <!--
-    TODO: Two more avatars, would probably look nicer without ones that would blend into each other -->
+    TODO: Two more _different_ avatars, would probably look nicer without ones that would blend into each other -->

 ```svelte {title="Group Stacked" mode="repl"}